Automorphisms of profinite mapping class groups: Automorphisms of procongruence mapping class groups

-Except for closed surfaces, all cases of Theorem~\ref{GTrepr} immediately follow from those proved in Subsection~\ref{compactcase}.
-The closed surface case of Theorem~\ref{GTrepr} is a consequence of the following considerations, which will be fundamental also for the proof of Lemma~\ref{GTreprcong} for $g(S)\geq 3$.
+The closed surface case of Theorem~\ref{GTrepr} is instead a consequence of the following considerations, which will be fundamental also for the proof of the case $g(S)\geq 3$ of Lemma~\ref{GTreprcong} given in Section~\ref{lemma>2}.